-When composing a RIP broadcast, an NLSP router combines the information from (a) the external routes, and (b) the tree calculated by the Decision Process.
-First, consider an NLSP route.
+When composing a RIP broadcast, an NLSP router uses the information from (a) the external routes, and (b) the tree calculated by the Decision Process.
+First, consider an NLSP route; that is, a network number accessible by traversing NLSP routers only-no RIP routers.
 The router determines the number of hops from the tree constructed by the Decision Process.
 The number of ticks is calculated from the delay and throughput measurements described in Section 2.4, "Information Useful to Higher Layers."

-Next, consider a network reachable by a concatenation of an NLSP route and a RIP route.
-The router determines the number of hops by adding the hop count for the NLSP portion of the path to the RIP hop count originally absorbed from the RIP router.
-Likewise, the tick count is the sum of the value calculated for the NLSP portion of the path and the value originally absorbed from the RIP router.
+Next, consider a network number reachable by a concatenation of an NLSP path and a RIP route.
+The router determines the number of hops using the RIP portion of the path alone.
+What matters is the best values of hops and ticks reported by any RIP router, detected by any-NLSP router.
+The portion of the path within the NLSP routing area between NLSP routers is not counted when composing a RIP broadcast.